ankschoubey/old-blog/_posts/2020-05-04-math-motivation.md

 I have always been interested in **🧮** even after failing twice at math exams during college.

-I have been collecting a lot of notes on the topic since the last 6-8 months and recently the number of notes exponentially grew. (damn recommendation systems).
+I have been collecting a lot of notes on the topic for the last 6-8 months and recently the number of notes exponentially grew. (damn recommendation systems).
 Some I came up on my own.

 This should be a good time to publish the list and see how things evolve.